MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/managing-holds.md

 4. On the flyout page, you can see hold statistics for the policy.
 You can also perform actions like apply a query to your custodian-based hold.
 For more information about creating a hold query and using conditions, see [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md).

 > [!NOTE]
-> Custodial Holds cannot be turned ON or OFF from the Security & Compliance center Admin center.
-Aministrator needs to use Powershell to make this change.
-For more information, See [Set-CaseHoldPolicy](https://docs.microsoft.com/powershell/module/exchange/set-caseholdpolicy?view=exchange-ps)
+> Custodial holds cannot be turned on or off from the Security & Compliance admin center.
+Administrators need to use PowerShell to make this change.
+For more information, see [Set-CaseHoldPolicy](https://docs.microsoft.com/powershell/module/exchange/set-caseholdpolicy?view=exchange-ps).

 ## Manage non-custodial holds